elkingarcia11/transaction-tracker-python/README.md

 - Prevent duplicate postings: Communicate with the MongoDB database to avoid duplicate transactions.
 - Efficient tracking: Track and manage posted transactions for better financial management.

+### Upcoming Features
+- Cloud Firestore functionality once we migrate the local database to the Google Cloud Platform
 ### Screenshot

 ![Program Snippet](./image.png)